Cystitis is inflammation of the bladder, usually caused by a bladder infection.

 Some people find it helpful to try over-the-counter products that reduce the acidity of their urine (such as sodium bicarbonate or potassium citrate), but there's a lack of evidence to suggest they're effective.

 If you keep getting cystitis, your GP may give you an antibiotic prescription to take to a pharmacy whenever you develop symptoms, without needing to see your doctor first.
-Your GP can also prescribe a low dose of antibiotics for you to take continuously over several months.
+Your GP can also prescribe a low dose of antibiotics for you to take continuously over several months if necessary.

 Read more about treating cystitis